lextoumbourou/notes/notes/reference/moocs/coursera/ml-classification/week-1-linear-classifiers-and-logistic-regression.md

 ### The sigmoid (or logistic) link function

-* For logistic regression, the link function is called "logistic function" or [Sigmoid Activation Function](../../../../permanent/sigmoid-activation-function.md):
+* For logistic regression, the link function is called "logistic function" or [Sigmoid Function](../../../../permanent/sigmoid-function.md):

 	$$sigmoid(Score) = \dfrac{1}{1 + e^{-Score}}$$